hardik-143/quickToast/docs/functions.md

 ---

-## ⚔️ The Great Debate: Functions vs Constructor :id=functions-vs-constructor
+## The Great Debate: Functions vs Constructor

 **Choose Your Weapon Wisely** - Both approaches have their place, but knowing when to use each can make you a toast ninja!